gricius/redux-anecdotes/README.md

 # 6.15 Anecdotes and the backend, step2
 Modify the creation of new anecdotes, so that the anecdotes are stored in the backend.

+# 6.16 Anecdotes and the backend, step3
+Modify the initialization of the Redux store to happen using asynchronous action creators, which are made possible by the Redux Thunk library.